Skip advert

 Advertisement - Article continues below

-It’s an exquisite piece of automotive art, proportionally perfect and one that retains the original glass house, including a heated front windscreen to banish the Esprit interior fog issue for good.
+It’s an exquisite piece of automotive art, proportionally perfect and one that retains the original glass house but all new glassing including a heated front windscreen to banish the Esprit interior fog issue for good.
 The pop up headlamps remain a piece of design iconology.
 LED lighting technology allows for far superior and smaller components, which means the light units sit 50 percent lower when raised than the original, improving airflow over the car.

 All the lighting is LED, and it all sits in bespoke billet aluminium housings that are designed to manage heat around the lights whilst maintaining the aesthetic.
 The hard surface details sit complimentary with the soft edged design just right.
-An advancement in cooling technology means that no additional cooling components were required, with the original radiator space retained but engine cooling vastly improved.
+An advancement in cooling technology means that no additional radiators were required, with the original home for these untocuhed but engine cooling vastly improved due to the use of more efficient units.
+The cooling system has also been engineered to improve engine cooling once it's been switched off, and there's a vent on the leading edge of the roof where it meets the tailgate that allows heat extraction from the engine bay.

 Advertisement - Article continues below